 The monitoring agent must be configured with the trusted CA certificates used to sign the certificates used by any MongoDB instances running with SSL.
-Edit the settings.py file in your agent installation to set sslTrustedServerCertificates to the path of a file containing one or more certificates in PEM format.
+Edit the monitoring-agent.config file in your agent installation to set sslTrustedServerCertificates to the path of a file containing one or more certificates in PEM format.

 By default, the agent will only connect to MongoDB instances using a trusted certificate.
 For testing purposes the sslRequireValidServerCertificates setting can be set to False to bypass this check.
 This configuration is NOT recommended for production use as it makes the connection insecure.